Star Pipes and Fittings

 Skipping PVC Primer

-Why it causes failure: Primer softens the PVC surface, allowing the solvent cement to penetrate deeply.
+Why it causes failure: Primer softens the PVC surface, allowing the solvent cement to penetrate deeply and create a stronger bond.

 How to fix: